Consolidation is combining multiple loans into a single loan, often with a lower monthly payment but a longer repayment period.

 The Master Promissory Note (MPN) is a binding legal document a student or parent signs in order to obtain a federal educational loan.
 It lists the conditions under which you are borrowing and the terms under which you agree to pay back the loan.
 The MPN will include information about the loan’s interest rate, deferment, and cancellation.
 At SU, MPN’s are valid for 10 years.
 The MPN is completed at studentloans.gov.

 The origination fee is the fee a lender charges to process a loan.
-For example, the origination fee for the Federal Parent PLUS Loan is 4%.
-This means a PLUS Loan of $10,000 will have a fee of $400, leaving $9,600 available for the student’s university charges and education expenses.
+For example, if a loan has an origination fee of 4% and the loan was for $10,000, the origination fee would be $400.
+This leaves $9,600 available for the student’s university charges and education expenses.

 The Prime Rate and LIBOR Rate are common benchmarks for consumer and business loans set by banks.
 The interest rate given to borrowers on their loans is often determined as the prime rate/LIBOR rate plus a certain percentage, which represents the lender’s assessment of the risk in lending, PLUS its profit margin.
 Please note the prime and LIBOR rates apply to alternative loans only; the interest rates for federal loans (Stafford, PLUS, Perkins, Nursing) are set by the federal government.

 Loans are borrowed funds that must be repaid with interest.
 Both undergraduate and graduate students may borrow.
 Parents may borrow to pay tuition and other educational expenses for dependent undergraduate students.
-Maximum amounts on student loans are usually based upon the student’s academic level.
+Maximum amounts on student loans are usually based upon the student’s academic level (Freshman, Sophomore, Junior or Senior).

 The loan principal or principal is the amount of money borrowed or owed a loan, not including interest.